 Going to touristy spots to dine out will not increase your chances of a cheap eat.
 Once you go a little bit further from Khao San Road area, you will find a lot of local places where the cheap food is served (the prices start from $0.50).

 Visiting quiet local areas, unknown to ordinary travelers, will give you a great opportunity to try authentic Thai dishes on the cheap and interact with some locals who can show you how the food is prepared on a regular basis so you can try to cook it when you’re back home.
-We often have people ask us, how to do that if they’re not as adventurous as us?
-You can get a tour offered by an independent local who is not associated with any agency.

 You can either pick up a small local Thai restaurant or grab some take away meal with grilled chicken, rice and fried vegetables on the street.
 Take away food is cheaper than eating in, so do not be afraid of eating in a park or in your hotel room.